kiba/Writings/for_science/chp24_reckoning.md

 The speaker looked at her intently.
 "The authentication is as good as it can be.
 I hope this isn't a joke?"

 "No, speaker," Kobayashi said.
-"I am absolutely sane.
-Everything I said is the truth or can be verified as such.
-Moreover, it is by necessity that I must speak truth to power for Sidonia to survive.
-The immortal ship committee must be revealed to the public, including everything it had accomplished, and every crime that was committed under their purview."
+"I am absolutely sound of mind.
+Everything I said is the truth, but you don't need to believe only my words.
+I have provided evidence for public consumption, and medicine as well.
+Medicine that will allow humanity to live long lives without suffering.
+Regardless of what fate will befell me and my fellow immortals, they are gifts, not to be held hostage in some protracted negotiation."

 Once again, the parliament broke into chaos.